It is not.

 Once upon a time it was federally mandated (in the USA, and perhaps elsewhere) that fog lights turn off when the headlights turned off, and not come back on unless you specifically engaged them again.
 (I wholeheartedly support this now-defunct regulation.)
 The light switch in most vintage Mercedes, for example, does this well: you have to pull out on the knob to engage the fogs, and when you turn off the lights the knob pops back in automatically.
 I think that Subaru and Dodge both have separate fog-light mode switches where you flip the switch on once when you purchase the car, and thereafter the fogs are always on whenever the low beams are on.
 It seems so, anyway.

 Unfortunately for these same vintage Mercedes the same set of USDOT regulations mandated that there be no more than four lamps on at a time on the front of the car, and so because they made some cars with four high beams Mercedes rewired their switch in the USA so that the fogs were tied to the low beams, so they could not be on with the high beams, which means that on such cars (unlike as originally intended) you cannot run the fogs without the low beams also on, which means that under the absolute worst foggy conditions you are at increased risk due to poor visibility.
-(The dazzle from the backscatter from the unwelcome low beams.)
+(The dazzle from the backscatter from the unwelcome low beams, which you can't turn off while keeping the fog lights on.)
 On such cars, however, it is usually fairly easy to move the wire (in the fuse box) back to the original fog-light fuse, restoring independent function of the fog lights.
 (This was how they were delivered in Europe, if you want just the fogs and marker lights on you can have it.)
 I have done this on most of our cars, and certainly on the ones that might be driven in fog.
 This feature is very rarely needed, but seems to me a lifesaver when it is.